varun2138/ArcTech_Assignment/README.md

 export default App;
 ```

-## **3) Prompt to display MUI Table in React**
+## **4) Prompt to display MUI Table in React**

-## \*\*MindMap prompt for displaying a table in react
+### MindMap prompt for displaying a table in react

-1. React App Setup
+1. **React App Setup**

-   --> Initialize a new react application using vite .
+   - Initialize a new react application using vite .
-   --> Install Material UI for using table components.
+   - Install Material UI for using table components.

-2. Fetching the Data.
+2. **Fetching the Data**

-   --> Use Async/Await to fetch data from the
+   - Use Async/Await to fetch data from the
      JSONPlaceholder API
-   --> handle Error properly , if fetching the data fails.
+   - handle Error properly , if fetching the data fails.

-3. Displaying Table
+3. **Displaying Table**

-   --> Use Material UI's table components to structure the
+   - Use Material UI's table components to structure the
      table.

-4. Responsiveness
+4. **Responsiveness**

-   -->use MUI's **sx** property for responsive desing for
+   - Use MUI's **sx** property for responsive desing for
      displaying the table according to the width.

-5. Storing the data and rendering it
+5. **Storing the data and rendering it**
-   --> Store the response in a state, and render the data
+   - Store the response in a state, and render the data
      using map method and display them in the table.